 1. (1-6) The priests of the Philistines suggest a way to relieve themselves of the burden of the ark.

 i.
-Why did they keep it seven months at all?
+Why did they keep it for seven months?
 Because they were reluctant to give up such a wonderful “trophy” of what they at first felt was a great victory over the God of Israel.
 It can take a long time before we realize the futility of resisting God.

 b.
-By all means return it with a trespass offering: The Philistine priests had enough sense to know they offended the Lord God.
-Therefore, they knew they should do something to express their sorrow and repentance before the Lord.
+By all means return it to Him with a trespass offering: The Philistine priests had enough sense to know they had offended the LORD God.
+Therefore, they knew they should do something to express their sorrow and repentance before the LORD.

 i.
 We know the plague involved tumors (1 Samuel 5:6, 9, 12).
 We were not told in 1 Samuel 5 that the plague involved rats.
 Some think the tumors were the result of bubonic plague, carried by rats.
 Others think the rats were part of another plague or calamity mentioned in 1 Samuel 5:11: For there was a deadly destruction throughout all the city; the hand of God was very heavy there.